| |

 • When removing the green tips don't remove the stamen, it will pull all that amazing flavor out.

-• Place the honeysuckle blossoms in a tall jar or pitcher with a lid, and pour the hot boiling water over them.
+• Once the water is at a full boil, place the honeysuckle blossoms in a tall jar or pitcher with a lid, and pour the hot boiling water over them.
 Allow this to sit for 12 hours (overnight).

 • Using a sieve, strain the flowers from the Infusion Water.